What is CA Signed Certificate and How to Get It for a Website?

 Importance of CA Signed Certificate

 We will explain this with an easy example.
 Imagine that you are a website owner, and your end users are trying to connect to the website.
-How do the customers know that they are actually on your legitimate website and not on a malicious fake?
-A Certificate Authority will confirm that you have the rightful owner of the website and the organization is legitimate based on the validation level of the cert you use, thereby helping you establish trust with the customer’s web browser.
+How do customers know they are actually on your legitimate website and not a malicious fake?

 When the users try to connect with a website, your server will send its public key with a digital certificate signed by the CA. Once the trust is established with the client through a process known as SSL/TLS handshake, a secure and encrypted connection is made between them.
-Encrypting the communication line will prevent any third party from intercepting or forging the data amidst the transmission of data between the customers and the server.

-• Issues digital certificates;
+- Issues digital certificates;

-• Establishes a sense of trust between communicating entities over the digital space;
+- Establishes a sense of trust between communicating entities over the digital space;

-• Authenticate domain names and organizations to validate their identities; and
+- Authenticate domain names and organizations to validate their identities and

-• Maintains certificate revocation lists.
+- Maintains certificate revocation lists.

 Regardless of everything, hackers or imposters might still attempt to take advantage of the certificate, so website users should still be familiar with the site trust indicators, including site seals.
 This is important to know if a website is safe or not.
-Apart from this, you can also check for identifying information about the certificate owner, like the organization’s name, location, and other details that are usually included in digital certificates.

-All we talked about is that without third-party entities, your website users would never know for sure whether you are the person you claim to be, or data has been tampered with.
-Moreover, you would never adhere to all the laws and regulations when it comes to data security and privacy.
 For this, you can purchase SSL certificate from any trusted certificate authority.
-All of these regulations encompass the application of certificate authorities, and if you are non-compliant, it leaves you facing a significant noncompliance fine, loss of trust, and potential lawsuits from customers.
-These things will surely take a heavy toll on your organization’s reputation.
+All of these regulations encompass the application of certificate authorities.
+If you are non-compliant, you will face a significant noncompliance fine, loss of trust, and potential customer lawsuits.
+These things will undoubtedly take a heavy toll on your organization’s reputation.